joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 ### <a name='AddprojectsreferencesontheSolutionfile'></a>Add projects references on the Solution file

-On Visual Studio 2017, you create your project with the GUI ``Right click > Add > Add Project > blabla`` then a project appear and the solution file is update.
+On Visual Studio 2017, you create your project with the GUI ``Right click > Add > Add Project > blabla`` then a project appears and the solution file is updated.
 The ``dotnet new`` command doesn't update the sln for you, you have to do it yourself.
 You can check by using ``dotnet build`` command, it'll build nothing.

-To add a project on a solution file, you have to use ``dotnet sln`` command.
+Add a project to a solution file, you have to use ``dotnet sln`` command.
 I will add all projects on my solution files :

 ```cli
 joffr@JOFFREY-LAPTOP MINGW64 /c/Projects/dotnetcore-vscode